Mehreen Jabbar

 Mehreen Jabbar (Urdu: مﮩرين جبار) (born on 29 December 1971) is a Pakistani film and television director and producer based in New York City.
-She is a daughter of the Pakistani media-person Javed Jabbar.
-She is also the niece of Beo Zafar.
-Mehreen Jabbar is first cousin of the famous Pakistani-British singer, actor and director, Yasir Akhtar.
-Active since 1994, Jabbar established herself as one of the prolific directors of the television.
+She is a daughter of the Pakistani media-person Javed Jabbar, niece of Beo Zafar and first cousin of the famous Pakistani-British singer, actor and director, Yasir Akhtar.
+Active since 1994, Jabbar established herself as a prolific television director.
 Her work for 2008 TV series Doraha earned her Lux Style Award for Best TV Director.

 Early life

 Born in Karachi, Jabbar grew up around Pakistan's show business.
-Her father, Javed Jabbar has been a filmmaker, and a very successful ad man apart from being a former Pakistani senator and a cabinet minister.
-After receiving a BA degree from Saint Joseph's College in Karachi, Jabbar went to the US to study film and completed a two-year program at University of California Los Angeles in 1993, with a Film, Television and Video certificate.
+Her father Javed Jabbar was born in the princely state of Hyderabad in British India and migrated to Pakistan after India annexed the state.
+He has been a filmmaker, and a successful ad man apart from being a former Pakistani senator and a cabinet minister.
+After receiving a BA degree from Saint Joseph's College in Karachi, Mehreen Jabbar went to the US to study film and completed a two-year program at University of California Los Angeles in 1993, with a Film, Television and Video certificate.
 She returned to Pakistan, directed and produced drama serials under the banner of TasVeer Productions, almost all of which were critically acclaimed by the Pakistani press.